 Usually when you talk about being able to prove a domestic violence case, the prosecutors are going to need to have evidence.
-To give readers a better understanding of what type of evidence is necessary in a Los Angeles domestic violence case, our California criminal defense lawyers are providing an overview below.

 Probably the biggest piece of evidence that I see is injuries.
 So, when the police go out to domestic violence scenes where someone has called 9-1-1, which is another piece of evidence, the 9-1-1 tape, someone claiming this person hit me, they're attacking me, the person's screaming.
 You can hear fear in their voice.

 That's evidence right there.
 Good evidence for the prosecutors if the alleged victim is on the phone saying they're being attacked.
 They've been hit.
 He's coming for me.
 I've locked myself in the bathroom.

 Another piece of powerful evidence is physical evidence.
 The person says when the police get there that he punched me in the eye and there's a black eye or the eye is red or there's scratches, bruises, cuts or broken bones.

 These are all domestic violence evidence related information for the prosecutors.
 The police come out and take pictures of it so they can memorialize it because a lot of times alleged victims will try to change their story to help their significant other.

 So, the police want to make sure that not only do they have the statement, the 9-1-1 tape, but they also have pictures to show the jury the physical evidence.

 In other words, how else did the victim get the back eye?
 How else did the person get those scratches or choke marks on their neck.

 Witnesses and Defendant's Own Statements